-I know that feeling all too well and the sinking sensation in the pit of your stomach when you break your softball bat.
-But sadly, the road to being a pro hitter is paved with broken bats and shattered handles.
+I know that sinking feeling in your stomach when a bat cracks mid-season.
+But the truth is, the road to being a solid hitter is paved with a few broken bats and dented barrels along the way.

 How Long Does a Softball Bat Last?